tudelft-cda-lab/SEQUENT/README.md

 prediction_results = faith.investigate_data(test_data)

 """
-Group predictions by their root causes, rank the groups by their sizes and link the traces to the corresponding NetFlow data.
+Group predictions by their root causes, rank the groups by their sizes, and link the traces to the corresponding NetFlow data.
-The returned sorted_anomaly_groups is a list of tuples, where each tuple contains the root cause, the size of the group and the traces of the group.
+The returned sorted_anomaly_groups is a list of tuples, where each tuple contains the root cause, the size of the group, and the traces of the group.
 The groups are sorted by their sizes in descending order.
 """
 sorted_anomaly_groups = faith.group_predictions(prediction_results, test_data)